StarbeamOne/blog.starbeam.one/content/article/2021/12/December-2021-Status-Update.md

 Note that there is a chance that the schedule might accelerate, based on all sorts of conditions, primarily that of the quality of code and how well it reacts once under test.

 And, of course, There is also a chance the schedule could slip.
-I am now officially on the clock and I do not operate well under pressure. 🙃
+In addition to things Breaking Badly™,  I am now officially on the clock and I do not operate well under pressure. 🙃

 But, we're getting closer here.
 This is feeling more and more real every day and I am having to deal with the stress of such.
 In a good way, I swear! 😅